amiller/dstack-tutorial/07-lightclient/README.md

 - Cross-chain bridges that verify source chain state
 - Oracles for L2s that need L1 state proofs

+For a deeper dive into why light clients and TEEs are a natural fit, see [Understanding Helios and Exploring Light Clients' Affinity to TEEs](https://heytdep.github.io/post/31/post.html) by heytdep.

 ## Run

 ```bash